 Our country became great because of the people who were willing to take risks to try something new.
 For many, the path to greatness has been marked by various stumbling blocks in the way.
 Thomas Edison and Albert Einstein both experienced numerous failures before finding success.

 Businesses may also falter on that path.
 Sometimes a business may close its doors for good; other times a business may need some help to work through a particular hurdle to get back on track again.
 Business bankruptcy exists to ensure that nobody spends their life paying off a venture that did not immediately take flight.

-At Mathis, Bates & Klinghard PLLC, our attorneys help small and large businesses in Clarksville and throughout Tennessee get relief from debt through bankruptcy.
+At Mathis, Bates & Klinghard PLLC, our attorneys help small and large businesses in Clarksville, TN, and throughout Tennessee get relief from debt through bankruptcy.
 Whether you operate a restaurant, construction company, manufacturing shop or retail store, we can evaluate your situation and advise you of your options.

 Businesses looking for bankruptcy protection have two options, Chapter 7 and Chapter 11 bankruptcy.
 Each bankruptcy works very differently and is used to achieve a different objective.

 Chapter 7 bankruptcy for business — This type of bankruptcy is used most often when a business is looking to close its doors for good.
 Generally, businesses that pursue Chapter 7 bankruptcy are not performing well and are unlikely to recover.
 Businesses can use Chapter 7 bankruptcy as part of an exit strategy to wind up their business affairs.
 Business owners who have personal liability for a business may join in the bankruptcy to shield themselves from liability for business debts.